saikatkumardey/interactive-dataviz/readme.md

 - First time set-up:

   ```
-    $ heroku create UNIQUE-APP-NAME # 1\. change my-dash-app to a unique name
+    $ heroku create UNIQUE-APP-NAME # 1\. change UNIQUE-APP-NAME to a name of your liking
     $ git add . # 2\. add all files to git
     $ git commit -m 'Initial app boilerplate' # 3\. commit your changes
     $ git push heroku master # 4\. deploy code to heroku